 This all-ages event includes pumpkin carving, marshmallow roasting, a late-night wolf howl, and a guided tour through the park’s animal skeleton collection.
 So, roll up your sleeping bag and pack your witch’s hat!2

 For a more laid-back Halloween weekend, head to Bronte Creek Provincial Park.
-Their Camper Halloween event is filled with outdoor fun for the whole family.
-Decorate your campsite and dress in your best costume for camp-to-camp trick-or-treating!
+Their Camper Halloween Weekend event is filled with outdoor fun for the whole family.
+Decorate your campsite for the chance to win a prize and dress in your best costume for camp-to-camp trick-or-treating!
 You can also join park guides on special hikes focussing on bats, owls, and coyotes.4

 Elora is fantastic city to visit this time of year.
 Situated on the stunning Elora Gorge, this riverside town fully embraces the Halloween spirit.
-Stop by on October 27th for their Haunted Woods Walk.
-Trek through the forest and learn about the ghosts and ghouls that live among the trees.
-All proceeds from this walk are in support of Big Brothers and Big Sisters.
+Stop by on October 26th for a Monster March parade.
+Everyone (including dogs) are welcome to dress up in a costume, make a float or ride their wagon through downtown Elora.

-If you are not up for the haunted walk, you can still enjoy a Halloween hike of your own.
+If you are not up for the parade, you can still enjoy a Halloween hike of your own.
 Start in the impressively decorated town, and make your way down to the Elora Gorge.
 Walk along the gorge and through the forest for a Halloween that you’ll never forget!5

 A Spooktacular Halloween awaits you at Mountsberg Conservation Area.
-From October 27th-28th, the park will play host to a haunted barn (complete with mad scientists, skeletons, witches, and singing pumpkins).
-There will also be wagon rides, face painting, food trucks, and free treats for visitors that dress up in costumes.
-You can also face your fears at the live snake and bird of prey presentations!7
+From October 26th-27th, the park will play host to a haunted barn.
+There will also be face painting, a pumpkin hay play area, and free treats for visitors that dress up in costumes.
+You can also face your fears at the live snake and bird of prey presentations (featuring Vultures and Owls)!7

-On Saturday, October 27th, visit the Rouge National Urban Park for their all-ages halloween event.
+On Saturday, October 26th, visit the Rouge Valley Conservation Centre for their all-ages halloween event.
 There will be fun activities for kids, including a haunted house and a campfire (complete with marshmallows for roasting, of course).
 Prizes will be awarded for the best costumes, so make sure you dress up!
 Free tea, coffee, and hot chocolate will also be served all night long for visitors that bring their own travel mug.8